R. G. Ferguson: Biography

 Ferguson married Helen Ross of Wynyard, Saskatchewan on July 5, 1916, after a four-year engagement.
 They had seven children: Robert Ross, Helen (Hart), Margaret (Love, later Fallis), Patricia (Motherwell, later Dyck), Sheelagh (Barrable), John Vincent, and David.
 John Vincent (Jackie), twin of Sheelagh, died in infancy, on December 9, 1925.

 In 1929 RG Ferguson wrote, The Wood Fairies' Christmas Deed for his 6 surviving children.
 In 2014 this story was published, made available via Amazon with proceeds donated to the Lung Association of Saskatchewan.
 A short animated feature of the story was filmed and uploaded to YouTube.
+Ferguson's wife Helen was also an accomplished artist which is detailed in her biography, Her Legacy: The Life and Art of Helen FJ Ross Ferguson (Amazon).